-Recall that these numbers refer to declines in labor costs in occupations, where many tasks involve use both capital and labor, and what is relevant in equation (14) is overall cost savings.
-To convert labor cost savings into overall cost savings, I use the industry-level estimates from Eloundou et al. and combine them with industry labor shares from the Bureau of Economic Analysis (BEA), as described in the Appendix.24 This gives an average (AI exposure-adjusted) labor share of 0.535, and thus the average (overall) cost savings from AI are about $0.27 \times 0.535 = 0.144$.
+Recall that these numbers refer to declines in labour costs in occupations where many tasks involve the use of both capital and labour, and what is relevant in Equation (14) is overall cost savings.
+To convert labour cost savings into overall cost savings, I use the industry-level estimates from Eloundou et al. and combine them with industry labour shares from the Bureau of Economic Analysis (BEA), as described in the Supplementary Appendix.
+This gives an average (AI exposure-adjusted) labour share of 0.535, and thus the average (overall) cost savings from AI are about $0.27 \times 0.535 = 0.144$.

-If we add the numbers from Peng et al. to the mix, the average labor cost savings become 0.36, and thus the average overall cost savings come to 0.193.
+If we add the numbers from Peng et al. to the mix, the average labour cost savings become 0.36, and thus the average overall cost savings come to 0.193.